thomascupchurch/Project_Pyramid_2/DEPLOY.md

 - To protect a production DB from accidental overwrite, deploy with `--exclude-db` once it's in place.
 - To sync database only: `python scripts/sync_db.py` (run from your dev repo, not from inside the OneDrive folder).

-### Conflict Scenarios
+### Conflict Scenarios & Concurrency
-If two people run source mode and write simultaneously, SQLite WAL usually manages this.
-For heavy concurrent writes consider migrating to a server database later.
+SQLite WAL allows concurrent readers and a single writer.
+Brief write contention is retried automatically.
+Last-write-wins on the same row.
+For heavy simultaneous editing of identical projects coordinate manually.
+Use `--backup-db` (or the full deploy wrapper) for point-in-time recovery.
+Consider a server database if write contention becomes routine.

 ---
 ## 5. File Change Detection